Meningococcal disease: Adolescents

-Primary immunization against meningococcal disease with meningitis A, C, Y and W-135 vaccines is recommended for all young adolescents at 11–12 years of age and all unvaccinated older adolescents at 15 years of age.
+Primary immunization against meningococcal disease with meningitis A, C, Y, and W-135 vaccines is recommended for all young adolescents at 11–12 years of age and all unvaccinated older adolescents at 15 years of age.
 Although conjugate vaccines are the preferred meningococcal vaccine in adolescents 11 years of age or older, polysaccharide vaccines are an acceptable alternative if the conjugated vaccine is unavailable.

 Adults

-Primary immunization with meningitis A, C, Y and W-135 vaccines is recommended for college students who plan to live in dormitories, although the risk for meningococcal disease for college students 18–24 years of age is similar to that of the general population of similar age.
+Primary immunization with meningococcal A, C, Y, and W-135 vaccines is recommended for college students who plan to live in dormitories.
+The risk of meningococcal disease in college students aged 18–24 years is similar to that of the general population of similar age.

 Routine primary immunization against meningococcal disease is recommended for most adults living in areas where meningococcal disease is endemic or who are planning to travel to such areas.
 Although conjugate vaccines are the preferred meningococcal vaccine in adults 55 years of age or younger, polysaccharide vaccines are an acceptable alternative for adults in this age group if the conjugated vaccine is unavailable.
-Since safety and efficacy of conjugate vaccines in adults older than 55 years of age have not been established to date, polysaccharide vaccines should be used for primary immunization in this group.
+Since the safety and efficacy of conjugate vaccines in adults older than 55 years of age have not been established to date, polysaccharide vaccines should be used for primary immunization in this group.

 Medical staff

-Health care people should receive routine immunization against meningococcal disease for laboratory personnel who are routinely exposed to isolates of N. meningitidis.
+Health care personnel should receive routine immunization against meningococcal disease, especially laboratory personnel who are routinely exposed to isolates of N. meningitidis.
 Laboratory personnel and medical staff are at risk of exposure to N. meningitides or to patients with meningococcal disease.
-Hospital Infection Control Practices Advisory Committee (HICPAC) recommendations regarding immunization of health-care workers that routine vaccination of health-care personnel is recommended, Any individual 11–55 years of age who wishes to reduce their risk of meningococcal disease may receive meningitis A, C, Y and W-135 vaccines and those older than 55 years of age.
+The Hospital Infection Control Practices Advisory Committee (HICPAC) recommends healthcare workers be routinely vaccinated against meningococcus.
+Any individual 11–55 years of age who wishes to reduce their risk of meningococcal disease may receive meningococcal A, C, Y, and W-135 vaccines, and those older than 55 years of age.
 Under certain circumstances if unvaccinated health-care personnel cannot get vaccinated and who have intensive contact with oropharyngeal secretions of infected patients and who do not use proper precautions should receive anti-infective prophylaxis against meningococcal infection (i.e., 2-day regimen of oral rifampicin or a single dose of IM ceftriaxone or a single dose of oral ciprofloxacin).

-USA military recruits
+United States military recruits

-Because the risk of meningococcal disease is increased among USA's military recruits, all military recruits routinely receive primary immunization against the disease.
+Because the risk of meningococcal disease is increased among United States military recruits, all military recruits routinely receive primary immunization against the disease.